-In step 1, we will use behavioral modeling based on the data collected in aim 1 to determine how song and pheromones are integrated to modulate female mating behavior
+In step 1, we will use behavioral modeling based on the data collected in Aim 1 to determine how song and pheromones are integrated to modulate female mating behavior.

-In step 2, we will focus on one or two multimodal circuit nodes, and will use the fly connectome, functional imaging and network modeling to reveal how the auditory-olfactory computations that drive mating behaviors are implemented at the circuit level.
+In step 2, we will focus on one or two multimodal circuit nodes, and will use the fly connectome, functional imaging, and network modeling to reveal how the auditory-olfactory computations that drive mating behaviors are implemented at the circuit level.

-Step 1 - Behavioral computations for multimodal integration
+Step 1: Behavioral computations for multimodal integration

-Our behavioral screen in aim 1 will reveal which pheromones affect which types of females behaviors during courtship.
-To determine how these effects arise, we will use behavioral modeling in this aim, to identify the computations by which song and pheromones are integrated.
-Two classes of behavioral models - generalized linear models (GLMs, Fig. 4) and drift-diffusion models (DDMs, Fig. 5) - will be used to characterize the effects of pheromones on specific behaviors.
+Our behavioral screen in Aim 1 will reveal which pheromones affect which types of females behaviors during courtship.
+To determine how these effects arise, we will use behavioral modeling in this aim to identify the computations by which song and pheromones are integrated.
+Two classes of behavioral models—generalized linear models (GLMs, Fig. 4) and drift-diffusion models (DDMs, Fig. 5)—will be used to characterize the effects of pheromones on specific behaviors.

-For continuous behavioral responses, like slowing, we will compare the parameters of Generalized Linear Models fitted to behavioral data recorded in the presence and absence of the pheromones (Coen 2014, Clemens 2018) (Fig. 4).
-GLMs consist of filters that detect behaviorally relevant temporal patterns in social cues followed by a nonlinearity, which transforms the filtered social cues into a behavioral output.
+For continuous behavioral responses, like slowing, we will compare the parameters of GLMs fitted to behavioral data recorded in the presence and absence of the pheromones (Coen 2014; Clemens 2018) (Fig. 4).
+GLMs consist of filters that detect behaviorally relevant temporal patterns in social cues followed by a nonlinearity, which transforms the filtered social cues into behavioral output.
 Increases in the gain of auditory neurons will change the magnitude of the filter, longer integration times will lead to longer filters, and changes in the overall excitability of the neurons that drive the behavior will change the shape of the nonlinearity.

-For discrete behavioral events - like the vaginal plate opening, ovipositor extrusion or the onset of mating - we will use extensions of drift-diffusion models (DDM, Fig. 5).
+For discrete behavioral events, like vaginal plate opening, ovipositor extrusion, or the onset of mating, we will use extensions of drift-diffusion models (DDM, Fig. 5).
 In a classical drift-diffusion model, sensory inputs are integrated with an integration time constant which corresponds to the memory of the integrator.
 If the integrated information reaches a threshold, a behavioral response (vaginal plate opening, mating) is elicited.
-We will extend this framework to also include multi-dimensional drift-diffusion and attractor-type models of decision making45.
-A multi-dimensional DDM allows for multiple inputs to the integrator, therefore allowing us to determine whether olfactory responses act as independent inputs.
-Attractor-type dynamics have been shown to shape decision making in vertebrates 46 and flies 47and can be produced by adding a positive feedback term to the DDM.
-In the past, Dr. Clemens has used DDMs to show how different features of song are integrated to drive female responses 48.
+We will extend this framework to include multi-dimensional drift-diffusion and attractor-type models of decision-making 45.
+A multi-dimensional DDM allows for multiple inputs to the integrator, thereby allowing us to determine whether olfactory responses act as independent inputs.
+Attractor-type dynamics have been shown to shape decision-making in vertebrates 46 and flies 47, and can be produced by adding a positive feedback term to the DDM.
+Dr. Clemens has previously used DDMs to show how different features of song are integrated to drive female responses 48.
 In the context of this project, the DDMs will reveal whether male pheromones control integration timescales, decision thresholds, or act as independent evidence.

-The models will be experimentally validated and if necessary refined by testing specific predictions during behavior.
-We will do so by manipulating the female’s acoustic and pheromonal inputs using stimulus playback or optogenetic manipulations of olfactory inputs (see aim1).
+The models will be experimentally validated and, if necessary, refined by testing specific predictions during behavior.
+We will do so by manipulating the female’s acoustic and pheromonal inputs using stimulus playback or optogenetic manipulations of olfactory inputs (see Aim 1).
 Sound will be introduced via playback.
 As described above, pheromones can be induced in different ways (coating the behavioral arena or optogenetic activation of receptor neurons).
 This first step will identify multimodal computations that combine olfactory and auditory inputs to drive female mating behavior.
-This will guide, in step 2, the investigation of the neural basis of these computations.
+This will guide the investigation, in step 2, of the neural basis of these computations.

-Step 2 - Circuit computations driving acousto-olfactory female mating behaviors
+Step 2: Circuit computations driving acousto-olfactory female mating behaviors